wp-plugins/hashtagger/readme.txt

 When saving a post each #hashtag is added as a "normal" tag (without leading hash) to the post, so it is fully compatible with existing tags.

-When showing a post all #hastags are automatically converted to links leading to the corresponding tag archive page.
+When showing a post all #hashtags are automatically converted to links leading to the corresponding tag archive page.

 Use duplicate ##hashes to tell the plugin that this word should not be converted into a tag.
 Duplicate hashes are replaced by a single hash when showing the post.